dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/getting-started.md

 # Getting Started

-There are several ways to get started.
-First we have to address out Your goal.
-So, do You want to:
+There are several ways to get started depending on what you want to do.

+Do you want to...

 - simply use the HTML Elements right away?
 - customize the core DNB brand style and behavior?